jossemarGT/jossemargt.com/content/en/post/2021-10-06-artifactory-yum-repolists-troubleshoot.md

 pseudo-RCA.

-By the way, if you are in charge of a productive service that goes south, remember "keep calm and continue pushing forward".
+By the way, if you are in charge of a productive service that goes south, remember "keep calm and push forward".
 We have been there and it happens #hugops.